Rajkumar55/SMSService/README.md

 This is an SMS Service to process inbound and outbound SMS requests It is developed using Django Rest Framework with MySQL DataBase.
+It is developed with Python 3.6.5 and Django 2.0.6.
 It uses Basic Authentication for both the APIs

 ## Prerequisites